Abshert/printf/README.md

 ALX Software Enginering Printf Team Project

 This team project is a custom made printf function for the C programming language.
 It has been optimized to take various inputs and optional arguments based exactly on how the standard library function printf works.
-The work was carried out by: Aisha Salihu Abdul (abdulaishasalihu@gmail.com) and Nnamdi Okpalaugo ().
+The work was carried out by: Aisha Salihu Abdul (abdulaishasalihu@gmail.com) and Nnamdi Okpalaugo (nnamdiokpalaugo@gmail.com).

-Authorized functions and macros used for this project write (man 2 write) malloc (man 3 malloc) free (man 3 free)
+Authorized functions and macros used for this project are - write (man 2 write) malloc (man 3 malloc) free (man 3 free)